Understanding or The Most Beautiful Day of Raymond K. Hessel’s Life

 Immediately following this Sarah’s death is announced.
 It’s generally thought her sudden passing was caused by her concern for Isaac during his trip to Moriah, but there’s no way to confirm this definitively.
 Genesis 23 only provides a bare bones obituary that covers her age and where she died.
 Clark Griswold gave Aunt Edna a better eulogy.
 If anyone deserves the This is Your Life treatment, it’s Sarah.
 She married her half-uncle, was good looking enough after the age of 60 to get taken into the king’s harem…twice, called God a huckster and lived to tell about it and, yeah, gave birth at the age of 90.
 But Abraham, more a man of action than words, skips the opportunity to write up an obit for the newspapers and puts all of his effort into procuring a nice burial plot (vv.
 3-20).

 Genesis 24 says the last notable task of Abraham’s life is reading all of Nicholas Sparks’ novels.
 Not because he’s a hopeless romantic, but in preparation for finding Isaac his Allie Hamilton.
-Once he knows what he’s looking for he explains the specifics to Eliezer, “the elder of his household” (v.
+Once he knows what he’s looking for he explains the specifics to Eliezer, “the oldest of his household” (v.
 2) and delegates the search to him.
 Instead of picking a local girl for Isaac, he tells Eliezer to leave Canaan and look for someone among his relatives.
 Keeping it in the family back then didn’t possess the ick factor it does today.
 Eliezer vows to follow the instructions by placing his hand on Abraham’s penis (v.
 9).
 That’s right, “thigh” is a scriptural euphemism for Abraham’s junk.
 But just so everyone’s clear, this isn’t a scene from the Blue Oyster Bar.
 Eliezer is simply taking an oath on the covenant Abraham made with God—his circumcision.
 This is what happens when there’s no Bible around to swear on.

 Eliezer makes the trip to Abraham’s homeland, but instead of going around door-to-door creeping out young women, he stakes out the community well and asks God to do all of the work for him.
 He proposes a made-to-order scenario that would never work in an eHarmony profile, but God honors the request anyway (vv.
 13, 14).
 Rebecca, the daughter of Abraham’s younger brother, arrives at the watering hole before Eliezer can even finish his thought and unknowingly performs everything on his check list.
 The process couldn’t be easier.
-Eliezer goes to Rebecca’s home and retells the whole story in excruciating detail to her family, who promptly agree she should “be a wife to your master’s son as Hashem has spoken” (v.
+Eliezer goes to Rebecca’s home and retells the whole story in excruciating detail to her family, who promptly agree she should “be the wife of your master’s son, as [God] has spoken” (v.
 51).
 Rebecca’s brother, Laban, does most of the talking, but seems more interested in Eliezer’s gift bag than his sister’s happiness.
 But before it turns into an Akeem Joffer and Imani Izzi situation, Rebecca is also consulted and agrees to go (v.
 58).
 Consensually arranged, so to speak.
 She hits the road with Eliezer the very next day and together they travel to Canaan, where she meets and marries Isaac (vv.
 64-67).

 Abraham’s delegation makes it sound like he’s on his last leg, but according to Genesis 25 he goes on to live for another 35 years, in which time he sees the birth of his grandkids.
 He also remarries and has six more kids himself!
 The guy must have been sucking down Viagra like Tic Tacs.
-He finally runs out of gas at 175 or, as verse 8 puts it, “a good old age.”
+He finally runs out of gas at 175 or, as verse 8 puts it, “a ripe old age.”
 That’s putting it mildly.
 Abraham’s death marks the end of an era.
 It’s the original Gandhi funeral.
 Everyone turns out.
 Even Ishmael shows up to pay his respects.
 Now recognizing Isaac as the heir apparent, he reunites with his half-brother to bury their father alongside Sarah (vv.
 9, 10).
 He even sings Oasis’ “Don’t Look Back in Anger” at the memorial service.

 Scripture’s greatest patriarch has died, but the story is far from over.
 Immediately following Abraham’s death God throws his full support behind Isaac (v.
 11).
 He’s already revealed it’ll take 600 years before Abraham’s offspring can take over the deed to the land (see Gen. 15:13-16).
 It’s a long-term investment.
 Instead of fast-tracking the process, God’s deliberately taking the scenic route.
 The question is how many times can he bear hearing the phrase, “Are we there yet?” before he pulls the car over and uses his belt on the kids?
 Only time will tell.